BE-LIKE-BRO/EBS-VOLUMES/README.md

 This is a bash script project which fully automates the entire process of encryptiong unencrypted volumes that are currently attached to a running ec2 instance.
 The automation steps/scripts were seperated to allow human validation and control of the workflow.
 The scripts are named same as the execution process for easy identification

+HOW IT WORKS
+These scripts work by automatically running the necessary aws cli command to execute the action, puttting the output data in a .txt file, then the proceeding script reads the data in the .txt file to execute its processes.

 PREREQUISITES:
 1. aws cli installed on computer
 2. aws user account with ec2 action privileges